Sarat Chandra Sinha: First Motion of No-Confidence

-Initiating the debate on 4 December 1973, Shri Gaurisankar Bhattacharyya said the people had voted the Ministry to power with an overwhelming majority But their hopes and aspirations proved to be shortlived.
+Initiating the debate on 4 December 1973, Shri Gaurisankar Bhattacharyya said the people had voted the Ministry to power with an overwhelming majority But their hopes and aspirations proved to be short-lived.
 He cited examples of the Government's wrong policies and failure to remove poverty.
 Bhattacharyya also gave examples of how Calcutta had gained from the oil company and tea industry situated in Assam, thereby resulting in heavy losses to the State exchequer.
 He further alleged that the Government had cut down expenditure in the important fields of social welfare and had lost its credibility.
 The education policy of the Government had not helped the people at all and several anomalies were found in the education system.
 Healso referred to the growing unemployment problem and demanded 80 per cent reservation in the Government and semi-Government jobs for the local people.
 He further alleged that the Government's policy for the eradication of corruption was far from satisfactory.

 Replying to the debate, Sinha explained in detail about the cooperative movement and said that the entire State had been uniformly divided into 663 societies and about 30 lakh families were represented in the cooperatives.
-He further said that power would be decentralized at the sub divisional level and the cropping pattern would also be changed.
+He further said that power would be decentralised at the sub divisional level and the cropping pattern would also be changed.
 Referring to tea estates, he said that in pursuance of the resolution passed by the House that the ownership of the tea gardens in the State should be taken over, a Committee had been constituted to examine the feasibility of the proposal.
 He conceded that agricultural income had not increased in the same proportion as industrial income.
 It was easy to develop industries faster than agriculture, because within the limited resources, agricultural income could be increased to a certain extent.
 He refuted the allegation that the Government had not taken any action on the PWD corruption case and said that departmental proceedings against three officers were in progress.

 The motion was negatived by voice vote.